Skip to content

 • Read the contract with particular attention to duration and exit clause

-• Ask who specifically will work on your project
+• Ask who specifically will work on your project, and divide the monthly fee by the declared hours

 • Compare at least 3 offers